sthaid/proj_cam2/android-project/README_ubuntu.txt

 INSTALLING UBUNTU GUEST
 ==============================

-Ddownload ubuntu from here: https://ubuntu.com/download/desktop You should get a file such as: ubuntu-20.04.1-desktop-amd64.iso.
+Download ubuntu from here: https://ubuntu.com/download/desktop You should get a file such as: ubuntu-20.04.1-desktop-amd64.iso.

 Install Ubuntu using your Hypervisor.
 Any hypervisor should work, I use KVM.

-After installation completes and your logged in to Ubuntu ...
+After installation completes and your logged in to Ubuntu, do the following:

 Set your Display Resolution
 - right click the background, and choose Display Settings